survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ## Conclusion

 Webpack allows you to manage multiple page setups.
-Especially the PWA approach is interesting as it allows loading the application in a progressive manner based on usage.
+Especially the PWA approach is valuable as it allows loading the application in a progressive manner based on usage.
 It is more flexible than a more traditional single page application approach, and webpack’s functionality enables it well.

 To recap: